MisharyD/sign-up-form/README.md

 # sign-up-form
 Just some basic form using html,css and js that looks nice. <br>
-some things that could be added:
+Some things that could be added or fixed: <br>
--add validation while typing
+-add validation while typing <br>
--add invalid messages
+-add invalid messages <br>
 -also there is some problems that can be fixed when pressing the create acc button.